 |Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-On the last track, we discussed Four Symptoms of Asperger Syndrome.
+In the last section, we discussed Four Symptoms of Autism Spectrum Disorder.
 These included difficulties with social interactions, impaired communication, unusual or unusually rigid behaviors and interests, and unusual responses to stimulation and environment.

-Do any of your clients have children with Asperger Syndrome?
+Do any of your clients have children with Autism Spectrum Disorder?
 Do they struggle to teach their children how to respond to unexpected changes?
 How do they cope?

-On this track, we will discuss Effective Parenting to Build Basic Social Skills regarding Structuring Family Life.
+In this section, we will discuss Effective Parenting to Build Basic Social Skills regarding Structuring Family Life.
 This will include predictability, responsibility and flexibility.
-As you listen to this track, think of your clients and their children and how you respond to them.
+As you listen to this section, think of your clients and their children and how you respond to them.

-Julian and Ivy, both age 35, had just learned that their daughter, Adele, age 6, had Asperger Syndrome.
-Julian stated, “We have two other children, ages 11 and 8.
-We love them all, of course, but we’re struggling trying to keep it all together.”
+Julian and Ivy, both age 35, had just learned that their daughter, Adele, age 6, had Autism Spectrum Disorder.
+Julian stated, "We have two other children, ages 11 and 8.
+We love them all, of course, but we’re struggling trying to keep it all together."

 Ivy stated, "I can vouch for the fact that scheduling grocery shopping is difficult because I have a full-time job, but if I take Adele with me, I can’t be in the store for very long, because she can only behave for short periods of time."
 Julian stated, "Adele also gets upset when I go on business trips.
 I can’t stop going on business trips, it’s my job.
 But she wants to be able to predict them somehow.
 What do we do about this?"
 How might you have responded to Julian and Ivy?